Tax In USA

 - 1040 if your taxable income is $100,000 or more; you claim itemized deductions; you are reporting self-employment income; and you are reporting income from sale of a property.

 Step 3: Sign and submit your tax forms.
 This can be done online or by mail.
-The postal address for your state can be found on the IRS website here.
+The postal address for your state can be found on the IRS website here(link is external).

 Which Category: The four different categories of taxpayers are subject to different tax rates.
 Married taxpayers can benefit more from filing jointly than from filing separately.
 However, they may not be able to, if either spouse is a non-resident at any time during the tax year.

 Estimated Tax Payments: Your employer (or umbrella company) is required to withhold taxes from each payment of wages and/or other compensation.
 You may be required to pay estimated tax in quarterly instalments if it is expected that withholding will not cover your annual tax liability.
 Federal estimated tax payments are due on April 15, June 15, September 15 of the current year, and January 15 of the following year.

 You become a tax resident in USA when:

 - You become a ‘green card’ holder i.e. you become a lawful permanent resident; or

 - You meet the ‘substantial presence test i.e. you are present in the US for at least 31 days in the current year and a total of 183 days during the current year and preceding 2 years.
 Each day of presence during the current calendar year counts as 1 day, each day in the preceding year counts as 1/3 of a day and each day in the second preceding year counts as 1/6 of a day.